 4-H record keeping

-Kansas 4-H has released new 4-H project record keeping forms for the 2020/2021 4-H year.
+Kansas 4-H released has new 4-H project record keeping forms.
 These new records are specific to 4-H age divisions including seniors (14-18), intermediate (10-13) and juniors (7-9).
 Each age divison also has specific record forms for animal and non-animal 4-H projects.

 You can find all the forms and detailed information about how to download and use the form fillable option for the age and animal or non-animal project you need via the Kansas 4-H website record keeping link.
 Great information is shared on the state page, and be sure to pay attention to how to download and use the new forms.
 I don't want you to lose your hard work, so make sure you download the forms with a current Adobe Reader.
 You may also come into the Extension Office for printed copies of these records if you would like your younger 4-Her to complete them by hand.